Princess Alexandra Victoria of Schleswig-Holstein-Sonderburg-Glücksburg

 Princess Alexandra Victoria of Schleswig-Holstein-Sonderburg-Glücksburg (21 April 1887 – 15 April 1957) was the second-eldest child and daughter of Frederick Ferdinand, Duke of Schleswig-Holstein and his wife Princess Karoline Mathilde of Schleswig-Holstein-Sonderburg-Augustenburg.

 Early life

 Princess Alexandra Victoria was born on 21 April 1887 at Grünholz Castle in Schleswig-Holstein, Prussia as the second-eldest child and daughter of Frederick Ferdinand, Duke of Schleswig-Holstein and his wife Princess Karoline Mathilde of Schleswig-Holstein-Sonderburg-Augustenburg, a great-niece of Queen Victoria.

+By birth, she belonged to the Schleswig-Holstein-Sonderburg-Glücksburg line of the House of Oldenburg.

 Alexandra Victoria's father was the eldest son of Friedrich, Duke of Schleswig-Holstein-Sonderburg-Glücksburg and a nephew of Christian IX of Denmark.

 He had succeeded to the headship of the House of Schleswig-Holstein-Sonderburg-Glücksburg and the title of duke upon the death of his father on 27 November 1885.

 Marriages and issue

 Prince August Wilhelm

 Alexandra Victoria's first husband was her first cousin Prince August Wilhelm of Prussia, the son of Wilhelm II, German Emperor and his wife Augusta Victoria, a sister of Alexandra Victoria's mother.

 They married on 22 October 1908 at the Royal Palace of Berlin.
 The marriage was arranged by the Emperor and Empress, but it was relatively happy.
 Alexandra was a great favorite of her mother-in-law, especially since the Empress was also her own aunt.
 A contemporary of the court, Princess Catherine Radziwill, commented that Alexandra "had always shown herself willing to listen to her mother-in-law.
 She is a nice girl - fair, fat, and a perfect type of the 'Deutsche Hausfrau' dear to the souls of German novel-writers".
 Another contemporary wrote that the marriage had been a love match, and that Alexandra was a "charmingly pretty, bright girl".

 The couple had planned to take up residence in Schönhausen Palace in Berlin, but changed their mind when August Wilhelm's father decided to leave his son the Villa Liegnitz in the Sanssouci Park in Potsdam.
 Their residence developed into a meeting place for artists and scholars.

 Alexandra Victoria and August Wilhelm had one son: